skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/object_programming/classes_and_members.md

 # Classes and Members

-F#, being a multi-paradigm language, has support for object-programming.
+F#, being a multi-paradigm language, has support for object programming.

 Classes are a way of encapsulating data and behavior and can inherit or implement behavior from other classes/interfaces.
 Members are functions or values that exist on an instance of an object.
-These members are what encapsulates data and behavior in F#
+These members are what encapsulate data and behavior in F#

 Let's start off with the basics.
 First, we can define a `type Person` that is constructed with `firstName` and `lastName` parameters.